maibennett/sta235/exampleSite/content/about.en.md

 Pre-requisites: STA 301 or STA 301H, Mathematics 408Q or credit registration for 408D, 408L, or 408S.

-Format: In-person (Room UTC 1.102)
+Format: In-person (see specific rooms in the syllabus)

 ### Instructor